About me

 Training, qualifications & experience

-As a qualified Counsellor I hold a Diploma in Therapeutic Counselling and am a registered member of the British Association for Counselling and Psychotherapists (BACP).
-I have undertaken specialist training in the areas of:
+I hold a Diploma in Therapeutic Counselling with an additional year of CBT training and am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I have also undertaken additional specialist training in several areas including bereavement, sexual abuse, and working with children and young people.

-As part of my commitment to working ethically and safely, I undertake ongoing professional development and training.
+As part of my commitment to safe, ethical and effective practice, I regularly undertake ongoing professional development and further training.

 Member organisations